-In response to several requests to form CSWEP chapters, in 2014 CSWEP adopted a policy that would govern chapters in order to align them with CSWEP's mission and AEA policies (see the 2013 Annual Report).
-18 After "reading the rules" only one group, "University of Washington Women in Economics," continues to work on becoming a chapter.
+In response to several requests to form CSWEP chapters, in 2014 CSWEP adopted a policy that would govern chapters in order to align them with CSWEP's mission and AEA policies (see the 2013 Annual Report).18 After "reading the rules" only one group, University of Washington Women in Economics, continues to work on becoming a chapter.

 Other groups preferred to have CSWEP cosponsor with them particular ad hoc one-off events consistent with CSWEP's mission, with CSWEP contributing minor supplemental funding.
-For example, as detailed in last year's report CSWEP provided supplemental funds (paired with a grant from the Haworth Fund and also with direct support of the host institution, Indiana University) to defray the travel expenses of multiple mentors to a preconference junior mentoring workshop at the Meeting of the Midwest Econometrics Group.
-CSWEP also provided minor funding to cosponsor a Speed Mentoring event organized by https://www.aeaweb.org/committees/cswep/annual reports.php.
+For example, as detailed in last year's report CSWEP provided supplemental funds (paired with a grant from the Haworth Fund and also with direct support of the host institution, Indiana University) to defray the travel expenses of multiple mentors to a pre-conference junior mentoring workshop at the Meeting of the Midwest Econometrics Group.
+CSWEP also provided minor funding to cosponsor a Speed Mentoring event organized by DC-Women in the Economics Profession.
+As of now CSWEP has regularized the process, with applications going through the newly constituted Haworth committee and with corresponding announcements of this opportunity in the CSWEP News.
+The Haworth Committee also administers the Haworth Fund (Section B.4 above).